Chart Color Schemes

 Mount Barker ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Mount Barker's cultural diversity was found to be below average, with 82.5% of its population born in Australia, 91.3% being citizens, and 92.6% speaking English only at home.
-Christianity is the predominant religion, comprising 40.8% of Mount Barker's population.
-However, there was an overrepresentation in the 'Other' category, which accounts for 0.9% compared to Greater Adelaide's 1.8%.
+Christianity was the main religion in Mount Barker, comprising 40.8% of people.
+The most notable overrepresentation was in Other religions, which made up 0.9% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity